 Health Care International Medical Corps has provided basic primary health care to over 745,000 refugees, returnees, and other vulnerable South Sudanese through 48 primary health care facilities.
 Our primary health facilities in South Sudan prioritise the health of children and women.

-Currently, we support Akobo County Hospital located in a volatile area near the eastern border with Ethiopia.
-International Medical Corps is providing critical health care services for the population including emergency health services for those wounded by ongoing outbreaks of tribal violence.
+Currently, International Medical Corps manages and operates Akobo County Hospital located in a volatile area near the eastern border with Ethiopia.
+From here we provide critical medical services including emergency healthcare for those wounded by the ongoing violence.

-After several years of technical support and expansion of the Kajo Keji Civil Hospital, International Medical Corps was able to transition hospital management to the Central Equatoria State Ministry of Health.
-The facility was renamed Kajo Keji State Hospital and now serves the area’s 200,000 residents under the guidance of a government-appointed administrator.
+After several years of technical support, training and expansion with funding from our partners and donors, we were able to transfer management of Kajo Keji Civil Hospital to the Central Equatoria State Ministry of Health.
+The hospital now serves the area’s 200,000 residents under the guidance of a government-appointed administrator.

 As a First Responder and a nurse Peter has joined us to support and care for those most affected by war in South Sudan.
 We believe providing local people like Peter with the best tools to cope with crisis is the true way to build resilience in communities.
 He shares his story.